ga-wdi-exercises/react-stopwatch/README.md

 ## Instructions

-Take the existing markup rendered from the `ShoppingCart` component in `src/index.js` and change into a fully functioning component.
+Take the existing markup rendered from the `App` component in `src/App.js` and change into a fully functioning component.
 This means that you only have to add functionality -- not markup or styling -- to the existing code!